ansible/ansible/docs/docsite/rst/playbooks_loops.rst

         msg: "The command ({{ item.cmd }}) did not have a 0 return code"
       when: item.rc != 0
       with_items: "{{ echo.results }}"

+During iteration, the result of the current item will be placed in the variable:

+    - shell: echo "{{ item }}"
+      with_items:
+        - one
+        - two
+      register: echo
+      changed_when: echo.stdout != "one"